PipedreamHQ/pipedream/interfaces/http/README.md

 this.http.respond({
   status: 200,
   headers: { "X-My-Custom-Header": "test" },
-  body: event // This can be any string, object, or Buffer });
+  body: event, // This can be any string, object, or Buffer });
 ```